StephanieRogers-ML/MedicalTimelineGeneration/README.md

 </div>

 ## Description
-Developed during three-month AI Tech Sprint from January- April 2021, this application accepts different data inputs to generate a users personal medical timeline from submitted documentation and supplemental information.
+Veterhealth Medical Timeline Generator was developed during a three-month AI Tech Sprint from January- April 2021.
+Veterhealth accepts user submitted documents and text to generate a users personal medical timeline from submitted documentation and supplemental information.

 This project is broken up into determining if an event is relevant or not and then it uses temporal information such as dates/times and statements that include words like 'before, after, years ago' to sort event blocks.
 To ensure we don't overwhelm the user, different filter views will be populated with a max on events visible.

 ### Data